2 Interpreting Scientific Figures

 Understanding scientific figures is an important part of becoming a scientist or a critical consumer of scientific information.
 This is a skill that, alas, is generally not taught in most schools.
 Here, I will try to provide a gentle introduction to reading scientific figures, especially theoretical plots.
-I have companion notes that describe how to generate scientific plots in R
+In chapter Chapter 3, we go into some detail on how to generate scientific plots in R.

 We use theory in science to bring order to the complexity we observe in the world.
 Theory generates our hypotheses but it also guides us in what we observe, how we measure it, and what we should find surprising.
 Surprise is essential for the scientific enterprise because it is the surprise that comes when we observe something novel from a process we thought we understood that generates innovation and explanation.

 A couple starting points.
-We will use some very basic calculus here.
-Derivatives, second derivatives, and Taylor series.
+We will use some very basic calculus here: Derivatives, second derivatives, and Taylor series, which give us slopes, curvature, and tangents for making figures.

 Presumably, we all remember the formula for a straight line from high school algebra: